vstconsulting/polemarch/doc/restapi.rst

    otherwise is ``HOST``.
 .. |host_name_def| replace:: either human-readable name or hostname/IP or range of them (it is depends on context of using this host during playbooks running).
+.. |host_notes_def| replace:: not required field for some user's notes, for example, for what purpose this host was created or something like this.
 .. |host_owner_details| replace:: owner of host.
 Supported fields could be seen in :http:get:`/api/v1/users/{id}/`.
 .. |hosts_details_ref| replace:: **Response JSON Object:** response json fields are the